 I will be here with you when Shanti comes.
 It will be okay.

-Example: Normally, we may have said:
+Example: Normally, family members may have said:

 You need to have your bath now, because after that you have to have breakfast and your medicine for your BP.
 Today’s breakfast is your favorite idli.
 You will like that, won’t you?
 So come for the bath.
 Why aren’t you getting up?
 The idlis will get cold.